CampusLinkHU/campuslink/README.md

 CampusConnection is an app for college students that allows them to connect to shops, services, and events around campus easily, saving them time and money.

-Submit bug reports, suggest new features, and track changes at https://campusconnection.org/issues

 ## CONTENTS OF THIS FILE
 - Requirements
 - Installation